github/opensource.guide/_articles/beginners-guide.md

 ### Contributing to other projects

-If your goal is to learn how to collaborate with others or understand how open source works, consider contributing to an existing open source project.
+If your goal is to learn how to collaborate with others or understand how open source works, consider contributing to an existing project.
 Start with a project that you already use and love.
 Contributing to a project can be as simple as fixing typos or updating documentation.

 If you're not sure how to get started as a contributor, check out our [How to Contribute to Open Source guide](../how-to-contribute/).